renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 ```

 Again, imagine that the "sleep" we're doing here is some body of actual code
 that fetches results from the database.
-We also don't need `pandas` for such a
+We also don't need `pandas` for
-banal use as touching a csv with today's date, but it's there to replicate the
+something as banal as touching a csv with today's date, but it's there to
-very common use case of `pd.read_sql -> to_csv`, which is nearly always the most
+replicate the very common use case of `pd.read_sql -> to_csv`, which is nearly
-efficient way to write a program that acquires a database connection, queries it,
+always the most efficient way to write a program that acquires a database
-and writes the results to a csv for analytics-scale work in python like this.
+connection, queries it, and writes the results to a csv for analytics-scale work
+in python like this.

 We've also refactored out the
 destination build directory into a variable, so we can have the make script grab